reeseschultz/ReeseUnityDemos/README.md

 * The compatible version of [NavMeshComponents](https://github.com/Unity-Technologies/NavMeshComponents) is *already* in [Packages/com.reese.nav/ThirdParty](https://github.com/reeseschultz/ReeseUnityDemos/tree/master/Packages/com.reese.nav/ThirdParty/)!
 Use that and nothing else, and I mean for your entire project.
 Do not try to mix and match it with other versions.
 * Upon spawning `NavAgents`, ensure you have their initial [Translation.Value](https://docs.unity3d.com/Packages/com.unity.entities@0.17/api/Unity.Transforms.Translation.html?q=translation) right, along with their `Offset`.
 Getting these things wrong may result in your agents being unable to raycast the surface below them, since they may be raycasting underneath it!
 * Obstacles need [NavMeshObstacle](https://docs.unity3d.com/2019.3/Documentation/Manual/class-NavMeshObstacle.html) components, colliders, and the [ConvertToEntity](https://docs.unity3d.com/Packages/com.unity.entities@0.17/api/Unity.Entities.ConvertToEntity.html?q=convert%20to%20ent) script on them.
 Otherwise obstacles will not be detected by raycasts.
+* If you want to use the flocking system, you need to add the `NavFlocking` component to your agents.

 ## Credits